robson-hennes/systatic.co/content/docs/updating.md

 ---
 title: Updating
-description: A guide for keeping up-to-date with Systatic.
 ---

 Since Systatic is updated on a regular basis, you likely want to stay on the latest version.